Holiday Rentals & Lettings in Bristol

-Holiday Rentals and Lettings in Bristol
+Holiday rentals and lettings in Bristol

 A big and popular city, Bristol has a wide range of lettings both in the centre and its suburban areas.
 Prefer to be close to the main sights, restaurants and nightlife?
-Then opt for the central area, with its wide array of high-standard apartments located right in the centre of the action.
+Then opt for the central area, with its wide array of high-standard rentals located right in the centre of the action.
 If you prefer to be tucked away from the hubbub of city life then search for lettings in the truly magnificent suburb of Clifton.
-Just 10 minutes from the city centre, it is home to grand Georgian townhouses and picturesque streets lined with independent shops, boutiques, cafes and it is positively brimming with things to do.Traditional cottages for larger groups
+Just 10 minutes from the city centre, it is home to grand Georgian townhouses and picturesque streets lined with independent shops, boutiques, cafes and it is positively brimming with things to do.Traditional lettings for larger groups

 Apartments predominate in Bristol, particularly around the central area, but for larger groups you can find 4 and 5 bedroom detached houses on the outskirts of the city.
-In the east of the city you can choose from a number of a traditional English cottages with gardens and in some cases an indoor swimming pool.
+In the east of the city you can choose from a number of a traditional English buildings with gardens and in some cases an indoor swimming pool.
 Whatever option you decide on, you can be sure that your holiday rental will be of the highest standard!

 Holidays in Bristol

 The area and getting around

 Bristol is a city of 800,000 set inland just minutes away from the Bristol Channel, with an illustrious history as one of England's oldest ports.
 Many of the sights are located in the historic Old City and Harbourside district, just to the south of the commercial centre.
 This is the perfect place to soak up Bristol’s history as a thriving port, stroll along the cobbled streets by the river and have a meal in one of the main pubs and restaurants that line the streets.Unleash your inner hipster